AnaGagnidze/Quiz3/README.md

 # NASA's API
-Quiz for Python curse about connecting to APIs and manipulating data

 In this quiz, I usec NASA's API names Mars Rover Photos.
 This API contains image data gathered by NASA's rovers on mars.